 At the Aquarium

-Our round stingrays get manicures periodically.
-The aquarists trim their spine just like humans trim their fingernails but they use much heavier clippers.
-The diet of our rays is usually diced shrimp.
+Our round stingrays feed on a diet of diced shrimp.
 Occasionally they also get capelin (a small smelt-like fish), clams, and squid.
-Round rays are on view in the Shorebird Sanctuary exhibit on the second floor outdoors.
+Round rays are on view in the Shorebird Sanctuary exhibit and in the Ray Touchpool on the second floor outdoors.

 Eastern Pacific from Humboldt Bay in northern California south to the Gulf of California and Panama City, Panama.
 Most abundant in southern California and northern Baja California, Mexico